AdvenamTacet/Steganography-with-Neural-Networks/README.md

-You can find here framework to learn and test Steganography Neural Nnetwork models.
+You can find here framework to learn and test Steganography Neural Network models.

 Templates:
 - Encoder-Decoder model template